yedaysal/cybersift-assignment/infrastructure/terraform/aws/README.md

 cd cybersift/infrastructure/terraform/aws/s3
 ```

-3. Change the `profile` variable's value to the profile name defined in the [AWS Configuration](#aws-configuration) section in the `provider.tf` file.
+3. Change the `profile` variable's value to the profile name defined in the [AWS Configuration](#aws-configuration) section in the `variables.tf` file.

 4. Initialize the current working directory, which contains the Terraform configuration files, with `terraform init`command: